Shockley–Queisser limit: Non-radiative recombination

 Recombination between electrons and holes is detrimental in a solar cell, so designers try to minimize it.
 However, radiative recombination—when an electron and hole recombine to create a photon that exits the cell into the air—is inevitable, because it is the time-reversed process of light absorption.
 Therefore, the Shockley–Queisser calculation takes radiative recombination into account; but it assumes (optimistically) that there is no other source of recombination.
 More realistic limits, which are lower than the Shockley–Queisser limit, can be calculated by taking into account other causes of recombination.
 These include recombination at defects and grain boundaries.

 In crystalline silicon, even if there are no crystalline defects, there is still Auger recombination, which occurs much more often than radiative recombination.
-By taking this into account, the theoretical efficiency of crystalline silicon solar cells was calculated to be 29.4%.
+By taking this into account, the maximum theoretical efficiency of crystalline silicon solar cells was calculated to be 29.4%.

 Frequency-dependent absorption

-The Ozdemir-Barone method considers two additional factors in calculating the solar efficiency limit, namely, the frequency dependence of the absorption and reflectance in certain materials.
+The frequency dependence of the absorption and effectively the reflectance of materials can be taken into account when calculating the solar cell efficiency.
 According to Shockley-Quiesser limit, solar cell efficiency of semiconductors depend on the band gap of the material.
 Here, it is assumed that optical absorption starts above the band gap of the material.
 However, due to finite temperature, optical excitations are possible below the optical gap.
 We can clearly see this from the tail of the imaginary dielectric function below the optical gap depending on temperature.
 Since imaginary dielectric functions is, even though low, non-zero below the optical gap, there is absorption of light below the optical gap.
 For thick enough materials this can cause significant absorption.
-In the Shockley-Quiesser limit, 100% light absorption is assumed above the band gap of the material.
-However, there are two problems with this assumption.
-First, there can be absorbance below the band gap of the material at finite temperatures.
-Secondly, reflectance of the material is non-zero, therefore absorbance cannot be 100% above the band gap.
-These two problems are solved in Ozdemir-Barone method.
+In the Shockley-Quiesser limit, 100% light absorption is assumed above the band gap of the material in order to find highest possible efficiency of a solar cell in case reflectance is reduced to zero for example by using an anti-reflecting coating.
+However, the problem with this assumption is that absorbance below the band gap of the material at finite temperatures is neglected which can effect the efficiency.
+With the inclusion of the absorption below the band gap, the lower limit of the short-circuit current integral is changed from band gap to zero and therefore the equation is defined as;

+where Jsc is the short-circuit current, A is the thickness dependent absorbance of the material, Jph is the AM1.5 solar energy flux, and ω is the frequency of light.